 Katie Grice, TAC Chair (Big Sky)

 Background of life and work in Montana: I made the move to Montana a few weeks after graduating from college in Michigan.
 My goal was to expand my knowledge of the hospitality and tourism industry, and of course take advantage of the boundless recreation in the state.
 I spent my first 7 years as a National Sales manager for Big Sky Resort, travelling the country to promote meeting and convention business in Big Sky.
 I then spent two years working remotely for Expedia.com as a Market Manager for the state.
 I currently have the honor of serving as the DIrector of Sales for Big Sky Resort.

 Favorite Montana place or activity you would recommend to someone visiting Montana: The 4-season recreation in Montana is unbeatable, and it is difficult to choose my favorite adventure.
 Although, one of my most memorable trips was spending 5 days canoeing the 59 mile stretch of the Smith river.
 The purity of the area, ability to disconnect, and world classing fishing with great friends was priceless.

-Which brand pillar do you most closely associate with: Of the three strategic Montana Tourism Brand Pillars, I relate with “Breathtaking experiences by day and relaxing hospitality at night”.
+Which of the three Montana tourism brand pillars do you most closely associate with: I relate with “Breathtaking experiences by day and relaxing hospitality at night”.
 I’m passionate about this statement because I know our visitors, wherever they are in the state, are captivated by the scenic beauty.
 However, our guests return because of Montana hospitality.
 We are inviting, eager and have the best hospitality professionals in the country.
 Simply stated, Montana tourism thrives because of the people.
 I am proud to serve on TAC and work with brilliant Montanans.